shangyuj/2200-messed-up/index.md

   syllable: a word or part of a word that contains a single vowel sound
 </details>

+- What makes [this poem](https://www.poetryfoundation.org/poems/42916/jabberwocky) English sounding?
+’Twas brillig, and the slithy toves
+      Did gyre and gimble in the wabe:
+All mimsy were the borogoves,
+      And the mome raths outgrabe.

 ### Morphological structure in English
 ![364076562-1aa87274-ea3f-4685-b979-bdfe780580c7](https://github.com/user-attachments/assets/c5d9f480-7653-43c5-8a70-f08907c9a4c2)